 It seems every month the media reports a study saying either vitamins don’t work, or that vitamins do work.

 There are a lot of synthetic vitamins on the market and they don’t work at all.
 We can make synthetic water.
 When you look at the chemical composition it looks identical to regular water.
 Yet, when you put fish into the synthetic water they die.
 Lots of vitamin studies use synthetic vitamins in their study.
 Then the media reports back that vitamins don’t work.
 They’re right.
 Synthetic vitamins are a waste of money.

-Shaklee has over 125 clinical studies published in peer reviewed medical and scientific journals.
+Shaklee has over 125 clinical studies published in peer-reviewed medical and scientific journals.
 All showing significant health benefits of taking Shaklee vitamins and supplements.
 Including the Landmark Study.
 One of the largest studies ever conducted on long-term supplement users. (landmark study.com).
 Nutrition Journal 2007, 6:30doi:10.1186/1475-2891-6-30 Published 24 October 2007

-The Landmark Study looked at the health of people who took no supplements.
+Landmark Study looked at the health of people who took no supplements.
 People who took some other brand of multivitamin, and Shaklee multi supplement users.

 And before you say well Shaklee paid for the study so the results are somehow biased.
 The peer-reviewed study was conducted by a third party with results to be published regardless of which way they went.
 Shaklee had no say in whether the outcome got published or not.

 So do vitamins really work?
 The bottom line is that vitamins made in harmony with nature.
 Utilizing the best of science.
 And rigorous testing throughout the manufacturing process can often provide significant health benefits.
+As many studies show.

-To shop for high-quality Shaklee vitamins CLICK HERE.
+Shop for high-quality Shaklee vitamins CLICK HERE.